Difference between revisions of "Zimbabwe Zhongxin Coal Mining Group" - Pindula

 (Created page with "'''Zimbabwe Zhongxin Coal Mining Group''' is a Zimbabwean registered Chinese coal mining company.
 The company was granted coal minig concession SG5756 and contracted SustiGlob...")

 Zimbabwe Zhongxin Coal Mining Group is a Zimbabwean registered Chinese coal mining company.
-The company was granted coal minig concession SG5756 and contracted SustiGlobal to do an EIA with an undated stakeholders’ questionnaire and again to cover initial exploratory drilling and opening of roads, building camps.[1]
+The company was granted coal minig concession SG5756 and contracted SustiGlobal to do an Environmental Impact Assessment (EIA) with an undated stakeholders’ questionnaire and again to cover initial exploratory drilling and opening of roads, building camps.[1]

 Background